HIV Viral Load

 What is this test?

 This is a blood test to measure the amount of HIV in your blood.
 HIV causes AIDS.
-This test should be done two to eight weeks after you're diagnosed with HIV and then every three to four months during long-term therapy.
-If your treatment is effective, your viral load should go down in four to six months.
+This test should be done 2 ot 8 weeks after you're diagnosed with HIV and then every 3 to 4 months during long-term therapy.
+If your treatment is effective, your viral load should go down in 4 to 6 months.

 Although HIV antibody testing is widely used to detect HIV, viral load testing can also diagnose the infection.
 Because the viral load test measures genes and chemical compounds found in HIV, it can find the virus in your blood within days of infection.

-HIV antibody testing, however, may give a negative result until the virus has been in your body for two to six months.
+HIV antibody testing, however, may give a negative result until the virus has been in your body for 2 to 6 months.
 You may not show signs of HIV even if the virus is already multiplying in your blood.
 Because HIV has no cure, it's important to find out as soon as possible whether you have the virus so treatment can be started.

 If you're taking drugs to lower levels of the virus in your body, this test shows whether the drugs are working.
 The more your viral load goes down, the healthier you are likely to be.